Matherunner/hldoc/source/weapons.rst

 .. rubric:: Footnotes

 .. [#ARline] Representing the second iteration beam as :math:`\mathit{AR}` is technically not correct, because the start of the beam is not exactly :math:`A`, but rather, :math:`A` offset by 1 unit in the direction of :math:`\mathit{AR}`.

+.. [#firing-phase] We define :math:`\phi` differently from the SDK code, in a way that is more natural mathematically.

 .. [#glockfile] A note on glock's implementation in the Half-Life SDK: the ``dlls/glock.cpp`` is not the file to look for.
 The code actually resides in ``dlls/wpn_shared/hl_wpn_glock.cpp``.